Postgraduate Certificate in Education International Early Years

 - Some experience of teaching and supporting learning, and be in work and teaching regularly.

-- The student's school/kindergarten needs to agree to their engagement on the course and to confirm that they will be able to complete at least 60 days of teaching and supporting learning during the course, with at least 120 hours of direct teaching to groups of eight or more learners, and be able to confirm that the student has any safeguarding clearance required in that education system/context.
+- The student's school/educational organisation needs to agree to their engagement on the course and to confirm that they expect them to be able to complete at least 60 days of teaching and supporting learning during the course, with at least 120 hours of direct teaching to groups of eight or more learners, and be able to confirm that the student has any safeguarding clearance required in that education system/context.

 English Language Requirement